johnmatzakos/detect-covid-19-in-xray-images/README.md

 # Detect Covid-19 In X-Ray Images

 This projects aims to detect Covid-19 using Deep Learning in x-ray images.

-Machine Learning techniques used:
-- Deep Learning
-- Convolutional Neural Networks
+Initially, VGG-16 convolutional neural network is used to perform this classification task.
+In the future the perfromance of other neural networks will be studied.

 Python libraries used:
 - Tensorflow